Quantum Computing for Query Containment of Conjunctive Queries: APPENDIX

 \myparagraph{Contributions} This paper makes the following contributions. \begin{enumerate}[1.] \item We present a novel formulation of \QCP, the query containment problem for conjunctive queries under set semantics, as the problem of minimizing a polynomial.
 While related work oftentimes introduces such polynomials on the level of intuition, we formally prove our formulation to be correct.

 \item Our problem formulation can be solved on quantum hardware.
-Specifically, polynomials with degree of up to~2 can be solved directly by quantum annealers (which currently provide qubits in the range of thousands).
+Specifically, polynomials with degree of up to~2 can be directly mapped to quantum annealers (which currently provide qubits in the range of thousands).
 For polynomials of arbitrary degree, we use QAOA on circuit-based QPUs (given enough qubits).

 \item For future integration into a query engine, it is vital that our approach to containment checking only errs on the safe side.
-Otherwise, a query optimizer risks incorrect results.
+Otherwise, a query optimizer risks producing incorrect results.
 In fact, our approach is guaranteed to never produce any false positives, as all positives come with a verifiable witness.

 \item We present a 3-stage workflow to decide \QCP.
 During preprocessing, we perform a simplification step, which we prove to be correct.
-Our experiments show that simplification is highly effective, either by directly answering \QCP, or by reducing the degree of the polynomial so that the problem can be answered using annealing, rather than QAOA.
+Our experiments show that simplification is highly effective: by reducing the number of variables and the degree of the polynomial, the problem can be solved more efficiently.

 \item Our experiments include simulators and real quantum hardware from leading vendors, using both quantum annealers and circuit-based QPUs.
 We evaluate soundness, scalability, and parameter sensitivity.
 In particular, we demonstrate the positive effects of using constraints in QAOA.